University of Guelph: History

 The University of Guelph traces its origins back to when the Ontario government bought 500 acre of farmland from Frederick William Stone and opened the Ontario School of Agriculture on May 1, 1874, which was renamed the Ontario Agricultural College (OAC) in 1880.
 The Experimental Farm has been part of the original project along with the museum of agriculture and horticulture.
 Its first building was Moreton Lodge, located where Johnston Hall now stands, which included classrooms, residences, a library, and a dining room.
 In 1874, the school started an apiculture department, teaching students about bees and beekeeping, in a dedicated building.
 In more recent years, the program has continued at the Honey Bee Research Centre located in the Arboretum, continuing research on honeybee health, providing apiculture and beekeeping courses and offering "many other educational experiences" including informative videos for beekeepers.

 The Macdonald Institute was established in 1903 to house women's home economics programs, nature studies, and some domestic art and science.
-It was named after its financier, Sir William Macdonald, who worked to promote domestic sciences in rural Canada, and founded Macdonald College and McGill University College.
+It was named after its financier, Sir William Macdonald, who worked to promote domestic sciences in rural Canada, and founded Macdonald College and McGill University College of British Columbia.
 The Ontario Veterinary College (OVC), founded in Mimico in 1862, was moved to Guelph in 1922.
-Famous economist John Kenneth Galbraith was an undergraduate at the college (graduating in 1931).
+Economist John Kenneth Galbraith was an undergraduate at the college (graduating in 1931).
 In 1919 the Ontario Agricultural College aimed at recruiting "farm boys" with a low cost, two-year program ($20.00 per year) and "the lowest possible rate" for room and board.